nadangergeo/RWD-Table-Patterns/README.md

 You only need to add one JS-file, one CSS-file and some minimal setup to make the tables responsive.

-Dependencies: jQuery and Twitter Bootstrap 3.
+Dependencies: jQuery and Bootstrap 3.

 How to use: